 The GoldSilver Team

-One is dug from the ground, forged in flames, and hurts like heck when you drop it on your foot.
-The other, purely digital and created by computers crunching complex equations, existing only in bits and bytes.
+One is dug from the ground, forged in flames and hurts like heck when you drop it on your foot.
+The other is purely digital, created by computers crunching complex equations, existing only in bits and bytes.

 Yet they actually share a great deal in common.
 The original cryptocurrency, Bitcoin, was even purposefully designed to mimic some of gold’s unique natural properties.
-With a lot of similarities, they appeal to many of the same investors.
+You even “mine” for new Bitcoin digitally like people mine physically for gold, and the supply is purposely limited.
+Because they have a lot of similarities, they appeal to many of the same investors.